Molecular Metabolism and Nutrition

 Students will be required to take 1 course in 3 of the following 4 areas.Biochemistry

 Proteins 1: Protein Fundamentals (BCMB 30400).
-The course covers the physico chemical phenomena that define protein structure and function.
-Topics include: 1) the interactions/forces that define polypeptide conformation; 2) the principles of protein folding, structure and design; and 3) the concepts of molecular motion, molecular recognition, and enzyme catalysis.
+The course covers the physical chemical phenomena that define protein structure and function.
+Topics include: the principles of protein folding, molecular motion and molecular recognition; protein evolution, design and engineering; enzyme catalysis; regulation of protein function and molecular machines; proteomics and systems biology.
 Prereq: BCMB 30100, which may be taken concurrently, or equivalent.
 Koide, Keenan.
 Autumn.

 Fundamentals of Structural Biology (BCMB 30500).
 This course emphasizes the basic principles of protein structure determination by X-ray crystallography and NMR spectroscopy.
 The underlying physical concepts of these methods will be introduced and the capabilities of each will be discussed and compared in context of their uses in de novo structure determination and protein engineering studies.
 Kossiakoff, Koide.
 Winter.
 (This course will not be offered in 2008.)